 Recent History of Glenn & Glenn Scouts

 For nearly a century, Glenn Memorial UMC has been a “charter partner” for a local group or groups of Boys Scouts of America (our “Glenn Scouts”).
 Glenn UMC has provided space for the Scouts to conduct their meetings and enjoy numerous activities.
 Glenn UMC has provided the Scouts with transportation through the use of our buses.
 Glenn UMC has provided the Scouts with support through a variety of celebrations of all that is scouting.
 And, to one degree or another and in a myriad of ways, Glenn UMC has provided the Scouts with our financial support.
-All of this we have gladly done under the terms of an agreement between the Boy Scouts of America, the Atlanta Area Boy Scouts Council, and Glenn UMC, known as a “Charter Agreement.”
+All of this we have gladly done under the terms of an agreement between the Boy Scouts of America (the “BSA”), the BSA’s Atlanta Area Council, and Glenn UMC, known as a “Charter Agreement.”

 In early 2020, following numerous lawsuits against the Boy Scouts of America (“BSA”) regarding allegations of bad conduct by some scout leaders over several decades, and facing an untold amount of financial responsibility for that bad conduct, the BSA filed for bankruptcy to shield itself from any further financial responsibilities arising out of that conduct.